 A popped or floating pool is a swimming pool that has risen out of the ground.
 Popped pools are not an everyday happening, but when they take place, they may result in irreversible damage to your pool.

 What Causes a Popped Pool?

 Regardless of your inground pool’s material, it runs the risk of becoming popped.
 That is because popped pools result from a pressure imbalance that can happen to any inground pool.
 For plastered pools, delamination is a similar issue.

 When your pool is full of water, that water creates a hydrostatic force against the inside of your pool.
-Simultaneously, the fact that your pool is embedded in the earth means that it may sustain a similar pressure from nearby groundwater.
+Simultaneously, the fact that your pool is embedded in the earth means it may sustain a similar pressure from nearby groundwater.

-Ground water creates its own hydrostatic force on the exterior of your pool.
+Groundwater creates its own hydrostatic force on the exterior of your pool.
 When the strength of that pressure surpasses the power coming from inside the pool, it can lift your pool out of the ground.

 How to Fix a Popped Pool

-The process for fixing a swimming pool pop is both extensive and expensive.
+The process of fixing a swimming pool pop is both extensive and expensive.
 Because it is such an involved and costly project, many pool owners with floating pools do not have them repaired.
 Still, if you want to fix your popped pool, here are a few of the steps that your construction team will likely need to take: